Skip to main content

 Need the big picture?
 Our solar panel and battery sizing calculator sizes a complete off-grid system for any combination of loads.
 Try it now →

 A 1500W heater is a feasible off-grid load, but an expensive one to power with solar.
 Before committing to a massive panel array and battery bank, consider whether a smaller heater, a diesel heater, or a propane alternative better fits your budget and setup.
 If solar-electric heating is the goal, this calculator ensures every component — inverter, batteries, panels, and controller — is correctly matched to the demand.
+For the exact battery count your system needs, the batteries for solar system calculator converts your bank capacity into a purchase list.

 Last updated: